St Edmund's Catholic Academy Logo

 Post inside this category will show up on the front page

-Stations of the Cross – Jesus Falls for the Third Time
+Stations of the Cross – Jesus is Placed in the Sepulchre

 Lord Jesus Christ, take me along that holy way you once took to your death, Take my mind, my memory, above all my reluctant heart, and let me see what you once did for love of me and all the world.